JohnNicolas05/Health-Tracker-Smartwatch-Business-Expansion-Data-Analysis/README.md

 ## Dataset

-The dataset came from the training platform and cosist of only a .tar file.
+The dataset came from the training platform and consist of only a .tar file.
 I extracted and restored the database using SQL.

 **Competitor companies’ profit and expenditures** — The data set provided consists of the company's profit data and their spending.